ngmor/catch_ros2/catch_ros2/examples/README.md

 ## Unit Testing
 Unit testing is a good way to ensure specific elements of your package work well on their own.
 It's important to ensure functionality is preserved in an ever-evolving codebase.

 This package can also be used for unit testing with Catch2.
 Using Catch2 for unit testing of ROS 2 components is much more straightforward, and you may not need `catch_ros2`.
-However this package provides a few utilities.
+However this package provides a few utilities and a newer version of Catch2 than Ubuntu does.

 ### Components
 Only 2 components are needed to create a unit test with this framework: